amolvaze/Firewall/README.md

 It is indicated on the terminal when python script is being run with set of sample IP addresses list provided.

-It has list of IP addresses to be blocked provided while running python script.
+Project has a list of IP addresses to be blocked (In separate CSV file) provided while running python script.